 After all, that’s what you do when you’re a parent who wants to see their child thrive, right?
 You give them little bits of freedom here and there, along the way, slowly increasing this as they grow older.
 Why?
 Well, two reasons- 1) You’re preparing them for adulthood and, 2) You get to a point when your own exhaustion kicks in and you just want them to decide what they want to do.

 But then a question pops into my mind as it relates to children who’ve come from past trauma.
 Children who may present themselves as being capable of making their own decisions, even displaying some skill-set in making wise choices, but at the end of the day….just can’t.
-This is not a criticism, this is an observation.
 What about the child who you grant the freedom to make his or her own choices, but because of limitations from a brain that’s been altered by trauma, suddenly begins to flounder?
 What do you do as a parent?
 Do you stand by and watch this play out?
 Or do you decide it’s time to step in and make the wise choice for them?

 I’ve been pondering this for a few months now.
 Over the past decade, we’ve raised children who wanted freedom, even going as far as to tell us they can do things on their own, and they didn’t need us to step in.
-And, most of the time, we graciously stepped to the side to let them choose everything from highly advanced classes in school (because they thought they could do the work), to joining a sport they weren’t good at, to participating in an extra-curricular activity that was way over their head.
-And on several occasions, we watched them flounder.
+And, most of the time, we graciously stepped to the side to let them choose everything from highly advanced classes in school to joining a sport they had never played before, to participating in an extra-curricular activity that had them in way over their head.
+On several occasions, we watched them flounder, it was heartwrenching and confusing.
+We just weren’t sure exactly what we were supposed to do.

 It’s like taking your child to a pool, and having them tell you they can swim in the deep end, so you let them do it (I know, I know….you wouldn’t just take their word for it…but just go with me on this analogy for a minute!).
-For a moment they seem to be doing good.
+For a moment they seem to be doing well.
 They sorta kinda tread water, but that defaults to doggie paddling.
 They are keeping their head above water, but barely.
 Pretty soon though, they grow tired.
-First their chin dips a little below the surface.
-After a while, their entire face dips under and back up.
-They go from doggie paddling to splashing water uncontrollably.
+First, their chin dips a little below the surface.
+After a while, their entire face slips under and back up.
+They go from doggie paddling to splashing water uncontrollably, to slowing down, to wearing out.
 Now they’re really starting to go under.
 As a good parent, you jump up, reach out to them, and tell them to take your hand because you’re pulling them to the side.
 But instead of taking your hand, they respond with, “I’m okay, I’ve got this.
 I know what I’m doing!”
 You recoil.
 Because you’re certain they’re not okay, even though they keep telling you they are.
 In your knowledge, and wisdom as an adult, you know….all signs point to drowning.

 Question: Are you in this place with your child?
 What have you learned?
 What are you struggling with?
 Share your response in the comment section below.
 You can leave a comment by clicking here.